R-Anurag/react-chatbot/readme.md

 This project is a **simple, customizable chatbot component** built using the React JavaScript library.
 It provides a clean, functional interface for having a basic conversation, managing message history, and simulating bot responses.

-It's designed to be a lightweight starting point for integrating conversational UI into any React application, with the flexibility to easily connect to a custom backend API or a large language model (LLM) service for intelligent responses.
+It's designed to be a lightweight starting point for integrating conversational UI into any React application, with the flexibility to easily connect to a custom backend API.

 ---